Getting the Job

 The impression you make on an interviewer is as important as what you say in answering questions.

-Remember that the first impression is very important in this situation.
-In fact it may be the determining one, therefore you want to make the best possible impression.
-You've only got one chance so nothing less than your best effort should be considered.
+Remember that the first impression is particularly important in this situation.
+In fact, it may be the determining one, therefore you want to make the best possible impression.
+You've only got one chance, so nothing less than your best effort should be considered.
 Dress appropriately for the position you are after.
-Sit straight, smile and be well groomed.
+Sit straight, smile, and be well groomed.
 Get a haircut.

 Bottom-line: “Make a good first impression all the time.”